simonzhang00/ripser-plusplus/README.md

 source install_w_python_bindings.sh
 ```

 This will take you to the ripser-plusplus/python/working_directory/ directory after installation.
-In this directory you can write your own Python scripts to preprocess data to form distance matrices.
-For example, one can apply the approximation algorithm found [here](https://ripser.scikit-tda.org/notebooks/Approximate%20Sparse%20Filtrations.html) to sparsify distance matrices up to some approximation factor on barcode lengths.
+In this directory you can, for example, write your own Python scripts to preprocess data to form distance matrices and subsequently run Ripser++ on such preprocessed data.
+In particular, one can apply the approximation algorithm found [here](https://ripser.scikit-tda.org/notebooks/Approximate%20Sparse%20Filtrations.html) to sparsify distance matrices up to some approximation factor on barcode lengths.
 This can be used when the filtration size becomes unwieldy.

-**Note**: you should either run ```source install_w_python_bindings.sh``` from the ripser-plusplus directory every time you start a new session or manually set the PYTHONPATH environment variable for each session to make the Python bindings work.
+**Note**: you should either run ```source install_w_python_bindings.sh``` from the ripser-plusplus directory every time you start a new session or manually set the PYTHONPATH environment variable for each session to make the Python bindings work (be able to import ripser_plusplus_python).
 Otherwise, you can add the line: sys.path.insert(0, '../') to any Python script in the working_directory.
-If you have enough priveleges on your system, you can also run ```pip install .``` in the ripser-plusplus/python/ directory.
+If you have enough privileges on your system, you can also run ```pip install .``` in the ripser-plusplus/python/ directory.

 ## Citing: